verbb/formie/docs/developers/javascript-api.md

 :::

 ### Form Factory
 The `formie.js` has a main entry point to hold a collection of forms.
-Commonly, this is for a single page, but if your project uses a SPA or similar architecture, this collection would be for the entire session, as the user navigates your site.
+Commonly, this is for a single page, but if your project uses an SPA or similar architecture, this collection would be for the entire session, as the user navigates your site.
 We call this the Form Factory, where you can get instances of forms for a given page.

 You can access this factory a number of ways: